Communist International: Defeat of the "right deviation"

 The concept of a "Third Period" was first introduced by Bukharin at the Seventh ECCI Plenum (November–December 1926).
 He posited it as a phase following the initial post-war revolutionary upheaval (First Period) and the relative capitalist stabilization (Second Period), where the internal contradictions of stabilization would lead to a new revolutionary wave.
 This analysis remained Comintern orthodoxy through the Sixth World Congress (July–September 1928).

 However, by 1928, the political landscape within the Soviet Union was shifting.
 Stalin began to move against Bukharin and his allies (the "Right Opposition"), who resisted his policies of rapid industrialization and forced collectivization.
 This struggle inevitably extended to the Comintern.
 The Sixth Congress, while formally still under Bukharin's influence, saw the Stalinist faction begin to construct a "right-wing deviation" within the Comintern, linking it to social democracy.
 Stalin's pivotal speech at an ECCI Presidium meeting in December 1928 concerning the KPD (the "German question") signalled a decisive move against any "Right faction" in the Comintern, demanding "iron inner-party discipline" and condemning "conciliators".
-This led to purges of "rightists" and "conciliators" in various parties, such as in Germany, Sweden, and Czechoslovakia.
+This led to purges in various parties, such as in Germany, Sweden, and Czechoslovakia.
 Bukharin himself was removed from his Comintern duties in July 1929.
 Leading Comintern officials like Dmitri Manuilsky, Osip Piatnitsky, Otto Kuusinen, and Klement Gottwald aligned with Stalin.